How to Register as a Self-Employed Sole Trader | Checkatrade

 Understand the admin you need to do as a self-employed tradesperson

-Let HMRC know you’re self-employed
+Let HMRC know you’re going self-employed

 Set up a business bank account